MetalShellImpaler/MetalShellImpaler/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on a Powershell and CMD Scripts.

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning  Python.

-- ❓ Ask me about anything related to
+- ❓ Ask me about anything related to Technology.

 - ⚡ Fun fact:
+I'm a big fan of open source technologies.
+I'm also a big fan of the GNU/Linux Project.

 </td><td valign="top" width="50%">